 - May: Presentation at Climate Existence conference in Sigtuna, Sweden (7-9 May, 2018).

-- Aug.: “Art & Awareness, making sense in an age of climate fear” and clay workshop “the gesture of the receiving hand.”
-Art & Design Practice programme of University College Roosevelt in Middelburg, Netherlands.
+- Aug.: Presentation “Art & awareness, making sense in an age of climate fear,” and clay workshop “the gesture of the receiving hand.”
+At Art & Design Practice programme of University College Roosevelt in Middelburg, Netherlands.

 - May: Breakfast presentation Art & awareness: making sense in an age of climate fear at the Bloom Sustainability festival in Uppsala, Sweden.
 Workshop with clay (“Missing links”) on the Gamla Torget town square of Uppsala.

 - Jan.: Presentation on arts-based autoethnography and interpretative phenomenological analysis (as part of my doctoral research) at ArtEZ International Research School of Arts and Cultural Education (AIR), in Arnhem, Netherlands.

 - Feb.: Facilitation of workshops and participation in seminar of the BERA Research Commission Project “Reviewing the potential and challenges of developing STEAM education through creative pedagogies for 21st century learning”, in Aberdeen, Scotland.